MahdiBeigahmadi/breast_cancer_detection/README.md

 # breast_cancer_detection

-This model detects the breast cancer with accuracy over %95.
+This deep learning model detects the breast cancer with accuracy over %95.